kristovaher/Wave-Framework/readme.txt

  5A.
 Apache
   * On most server setups the Apache-related settings in this list should already be enabled and everything should work, but in case you run into problems and you cannot edit Apache configuration yourself, then ask for assistance from your hosting provider.
   * Make sure that you uploaded '/.htaccess' and '/tools/.htaccess' files to the server, as sometimes they may not be uploaded due to operating system thinking they are hidden.
+If possible, you should actually implement these rewrite directives from those files to your main Apache server configuration and remove the '.htaccess' files, ince this can improve the performance, but if this is not possible then keeping the '.htaccess' files in your root folder is perfectly common practice.
   * Apache also needs to support '.htaccess' directives from those files, so make sure that 'AllowOverride' setting is 'All' in Apache directory configuration.
 This is usually enabled by default on most servers.
   * Since RewriteEngine is required for URL rewrites, your server needs to have the module loaded, which means that the line 'LoadModule rewrite_module modules/mod_rewrite.so' needs to be uncommented in Apache.
 This is usually enabled by default on most servers.
   * On some hosting environments the line 'Options +FollowSymLinks' in '.htaccess' may throw an error, so if an error is thrown then I suggest commenting or removing that line and trying the compatibility script again.